This post may contain affiliate links. Please read our disclosure policy.

-This easy One Pot Pasta with ground beef and broccoli is for those nights when dinner needs to be quick and easy.
+This easy One Pot Pasta with Ground Beef and Broccoli is for those nights when dinner needs to be quick and easy.
 As in, almost hands-free.
 And family-friendly too.
 I love making this simple all in one pasta dish that is super customizable, is and manages to be light and flavorful with no red sauce or any cream!

-What to Know About This Easy One Pot Pasta Recipe
+What I Love About This One Pot Pasta

 Gluten-free pasta is healthy and fiber-rich.
 It works just fine in this recipe.
 It does cook a little faster, so check the pasta toward the end of cooking.

 Well, broccoli, obviously, is my first choice.
 Most people love it cooked crisp-tender.
 Adding cheese to the pasta makes it very family-friendly – the kids will love it!
 But you can use whatever veggies you want for this dish.

 You want about 4 to 5 cups of vegetables.
 One pound of broccoli will be roughly 3 cups chopped.
 Think of another cup or so of vegetables to add.